-Completion of a Master’s or higher degree in nursing or Post-Master’s certificate in nursing, with clinical specialization and preparation for expanded role functioning in areas such as mental health, neonatology, gerontology, cardiology, oncology or community.
+Completion of a Master’s or higher in nursing with clinical specialization and preparation for an expanded role with national certification in adult/gerontology, pediatrics, or neonatal clinical nursing.

 What they do